 Just drop off your materials in the proper drop.

 Yes, we accept both debit and credit card payments in person.
-Please talk to one of our library clerks at the circulation desk to pay your fine.
+Please talk to one of our library clerks at the circulation desk.
 Credit card payments can not be taken over the phone.
-The fine must be over $5.00.
+The charge must be over $5.00.

 However, once the plea has been entered and arrangement has been made, anyone may make the payment.